-In Albuquerque, we discover the birds and forested habitats of the surrounding mountains, and drive to the crest of the Sandia Mountains (over 10,000 ft) to seek out the three species of Rosy Finches at probably the most reliable place in the country to see them.
+In Albuquerque, we explore the birds and forested habitats of the surrounding mountains, and drive to the crest of the Sandia Mountains (over 10,000 ft) to seek out the three species of Rosy Finches at probably the most reliable place in the country to see them.
 While there, we enjoy the scenic bird’s eye view of the Rio Grande valley.
-This is a Naturalist Journeys Sampler trip, with a blend of birding, travel photography, cultural attractions and fun!
+This is a Naturalist Journeys sampler trip, with a blend of birding, travel photography, cultural attractions, and fun!

-- Traverse through scenic and historically rich New Mexican villages and landscapes
+- Travel through scenic and historically rich New Mexican villages and landscapes

-- Bird for three species of Rosy Finches
+- Search for three species of Rosy Finches

-- Discover one of the most population-dense wintering areas for waterfowl and cranes in the Southwest
+- Witness one of the most population-dense wintering areas for waterfowl and cranes in the Southwest

 - Explore an authentic pueblo and meet local artisans